JudeWillmer/Windows-Server-2022-Lab/README.md

 ## Project Overview

-This repository demonstrates the administration of a Windows Server 2022 environment for a fictional organisation, **JayTech**.
-The project simulates common tasks performed by IT Support professionals, including Active Directory administration, Group Policy management, shared folder permissions, domain management, and troubleshooting.
+This repository documents my Windows Server 2022 lab, where I practised common tasks performed by an IT Support Technician using a fictional company called **JayTech**.

-The objective of this project is to develop practical Windows Server administration skills while following industry-standard practices commonly used in enterprise environments.
+Throughout this project, I configured Active Directory, managed users and groups, applied Group Policies, created shared folders, joined Windows 10 clients to the domain, and worked through common troubleshooting scenarios.
+The goal was to build practical, hands-on experience with Windows Server administration while documenting each task as I completed it.

 ---